 "Magic-users may add more spells to their spell books through spell research.
 At 9th level (Wizard) or above, magic-users may also create magical items.
 Both of these activities are explained under Magical Research (p.
 X51).
 Upon reaching 11th level, a magic-user may choose to build a tower, provided that money to pay for the construction is available.
 A magic-user who constructs a tower will gain 1-6 apprentices of levels 1-3."Spell Research:

 1d6 apprentices is not a huge following, but keep in mind some of these might be up to 3rd level MUs.
-While the idea is that they are there to study and learn from the wizard, not act as soldiers, they could certainly bolster the defense of the tower.
+The idea is that they are there to study and learn from the wizard, not act as soldiers, They still could certainly bolster the defense of the tower.
 Nothing prevents a wizard from hiring mercenaries, either!
 (I have a vague memory that one flavor of D&D or clone allowed for the idea that chaotic wizards might attract monsters into the lower halls of his tower,